ewgenij87snwork/kastaneda/README.md

-**Project on choosing and booking a book by Carlos Castaneda**
+**Project for booking a book by Carlos Castaneda**

 ---------------------------

 Realized:
 - authorization
-- cards-list of 12 books by Carlos Castaneda, loaded from Backend.
+- cards-list of 12 books by Carlos Castaneda, loaded from Backend
-- on hovering over the book displays the day when the book will be available (returned).
+- on hovering over the book displays the day when the book will be available (returned)
 - card:
   - brief information on the selected book.
   - calendar for selecting the day and hours (without libraries)